broma-arma/BromA-A3-Framework-Mark3/README.md

 ### What then?

-I am very committed to document and explain the usability process of this framework so that even the most clueless user can pick it up and get cracking in a few hours at most - expect a wiki with all the API and functions, and definitely video tutorials since I'm a video learner myself.
+I am very commited to document and explain the usability process of this framework so that even the most clueless user can pick it up and get cracking in a few hours at most - expect a wiki with all the API and functions, and definitely video tutorials since I'm a video learner myself.